wwad6754/Sky-CotL-Scripts/Canvas/README.md

 - 📚 **Userlibs**, or simply **Libs**, are fan-made helper programs (libraries) for Canvas that actually unleash its true power.
 Some of these libs include Auto CRing, melting, spell modification, or virtually anything as per your liking.

 ## Available Libs:
-- **Autowax** (aka. **libaw4c**) - A free helper program that collects the max number of daily available candles at the tap of a button, with extra features such WL, spirit collection, etc.
+- **libdukun** (ex. **libaw4c**) - A free helper program that collects the max number of daily available candles at the tap of a button, with extra features such WL, spirit collection, etc.
 - **libsMite** - Universal mod with Semi-AutoCR, Auto burn, Relationship unlocks, etc.
 - **libRomanBeta** - Universal mod for Sky Beta
 - **libRomanDev** - Substitutes the Beta server with the Dev one (an even more private server, originally only for TGC devs)
 - **libfun** - Universal mod, but paid and poorly maintained

 Discontinued - **!! do not use !!**
+- **AutoWax** or **libaw4c** - A popular program that utilized the Sky protocol (API) to collect candles, quests, spirits and winged light.
+Development stopped.
 - **reHell** or **libgxost** - Universal mod, no longer maintained
 - **libHellboy** - Universal mod, no longer maintained